JackKBroome/Carat_BOTC/README.md

 ## Text Game Voting (ST)

-- To setup or adjust the voting circle you can use:
+- To set up or adjust the voting circle you can use:
 `>SetupTownSquare [Game Number] [@member1] [@member2]...`
 `>UpdateTownSquare [Game Number] [@member1] [@member2]...`
 `>SubstitutePlayer [Game Number] [@player] [@substitute]`